These easy Crock Pot Pork Chops, made with mushroom soup, create a delicious sauce right in the crock pot!

 Pour the condensed cream of mushroom soup, ketchup, and worcestershire sauce into a crock pot.
 Stir to combine.

-It doesn’t have to be perfect—just make sure the chops are covered with the sauce.
+It doesn’t have to be perfect—just make sure they are covered with the sauce.

 Then, cover the crock pot and turn it to LOW.
-Cook on low for 4–5 hours.
+Cook on low for approximately 4 hours.

 I have a newer model crock pot (circa 2017), which cooks at a slightly higher temperature than older crock pots.
 This is an interesting article that explores new vs. old crock pots and cooking temperatures!